Jack Rabin: Marriage and children

 Rabin and his wife Sandra had two sons, Daniel and Scott.

 Death and afterward

-Dr. Rabin died on November 13, 2006 in Harrisburg, Pennsylvania and he was interred in Beth Shalom Cemetery in Mechanicsburg, Pennsylvania.
+Rabin died on November 13, 2006, in Harrisburg, Pennsylvania and he was interred in Beth Shalom Cemetery in Mechanicsburg, Pennsylvania.
 A series of remembrances were published in the Public Administration Section Newsletter of the public administration section of the American Political Science Association and in the "Journal of Public Administration Education" published by the National Association of Schools of Public Affairs and Administration.